vanHeemstraSystems/mongodb-headstart/300/500/100/100/README.md

 $ npm install @babel/node -g
 ```

-If it is nmentioned that there is already a process listening at port 8000, find the Process ID (PID) as follows:
+If it is mentioned that there is already a process listening at port 8000, find the Process ID (PID) as follows:

 You can try netstat
 ```